anchenayres/PlantSavvy/README.md

 ## Getting Started

-The following steps and instructions will guide you through setting up the Nova management system on your local machine for development, practice, and testing purposes.
+The following steps and instructions will guide you through setting up the PlantSavvy on your local machine for development, practice, and testing purposes.

 ### How to Install